History of the Jews in Barbados: Origins

-Economic success, the resulting Discrimination
+Economic success and the resulting discrimination

 Unlike the case in Suriname, very few of the Barbadian Sephardim were plantation owners.
 Given the small size of Barbados, all the arable land was already occupied by the 1660s.
 Many Jewish settlers engaged in sugar and coffee cultivation.
 While the British government considered Jews to be good businessmen and tradesmen, the British merchants accused them of committing illegal business transactions.
 Jews were accused of trading more frequently with the Dutch than the British merchants.
 In 1661, three Jewish traders in Barbados requested to establish trade routes between Barbados and the Dutch Colony of Suriname; through this enterprise, the Jews gained much wealth, but further irritated the British merchants.

 By 1679, nearly 300 Jews lived in Barbados.

-On October 23, 1668, the Jews of Barbados were banned form all forms of trade.
-Jews were forbidden from employing Christians, limited from purchasing more than one male slave, and were forced into living in a Jewish Ghetto in Bridgetown.
+On October 23, 1668, the Jews of Barbados were banned from all forms of trade.
+Jews were forbidden from employing Christians, limited from purchasing more than one male slave, and were forced into living in a Jewish ghetto in Bridgetown.
 They could not owe more than three acres of land and three slaves.

 During the 18th century, the Jewish community of Barbados continued to grow and become financially successful, although the Jewish congregation in Speighstown closed.
 The 1750 census recorded 800 Jews out of the 18,000 White inhabitants of the island.

 All the discriminatory laws were removed by 1802, by the colonial government of Barbados and in 1820 the British Parliament also repealed the discrimination laws.